Putting Easter On Trial (Who Moved the Stone?)

 A “memorable Easter weekend”

-Gareth Mitchell, Associate Pastor at Christ Church Dunstable, staged 'Who Moved the Stone?' as part of a Good Friday evangelistic event.
+Gareth Mitchell, Associate Pastor at Christ Church Dunstable, staged 'Who Moved the Stone?' as part of a Good Friday evangelistic event in 2018.

 He said “The play was well received by everyone who came.
 The regular church family enjoyed seeing familiar faces in a new light and felt that the nature and length of the evening made it easy to invite non-believing friends.
 Visitors seemed to appreciate a simple production done well.